dell/csm-docs/content/docs/getting-started/installation/_index.md

 {{< /cardcontainer >}}

->Note: The installation steps for Kubernetes and Mirantis Kubernetes Engine (MKE) are the same.
+>Note:The installation procedures for Kubernetes and Mirantis Kubernetes Engine (MKE) are identical.